EPR Oversight Program

 Data collection from municipalities in Nova Scotia is also underway and aims to gather information about existing curbside recycling programs.

 The deadline for producers and municipalities to register with Divert NS is January 1, 2024.

-For more information or resources to support municipal or producer registration, please click on the buttons below.
+For more information or resources to support municipal or producer registration, please click on the buttons above.